 Tendons are thick cords that join your muscles to your bones.
-When these tendons become irritated or inflamed, it is called tendinitis.
-This condition causes acute pain and tenderness, making it difficult to move the affected joint.
+When tendons become irritated or inflamed, the condition is called tendinitis.
+It causes acute pain and tenderness, making it difficult to move the affected joint.

-Tendinitis can be a result of an injury, repetitive movement, aging, or disease, such as rheumatoid arthritis.
-Any tendon can develop tendinitis, but you are most likely to develop the condition in your shoulder, elbow, heel, or wrist.
+Any tendon can develop tendinitis, but you’re more likely to develop it in your shoulder, knee, elbow, heel, or wrist.

-The most common cause of tendinitis is repetitive action, which overuse the tendons needed to make a certain movement.
-Usually, people develop tendinitis if they frequently make the same motion while playing sports or at work.
-The risk increases if the motion is not performed correctly.
+The most common cause of tendinitis is repetitive action.
+Tendons help you make a certain movement over and over.
+You may develop tendinitis if you frequently make the same motion while playing sports or working.
+The risk increases if you perform the motion incorrectly.

 Tendinitis can also result from:

 - certain diseases, such as diabetes or rheumatoid arthritis

 Athletes who participate in certain sports, such as tennis, golf, bowling, or basketball, are at a higher risk of tendinitis.
 You may also be at a higher risk if your job requires physical exertion, overhead lifting, or repetitive motions or tasks.

 The pain from tendinitis is typically a dull ache concentrated around the affected area or joint.
 It increases when you move the injured area.
 The area will be tender, and you’ll feel increased pain if someone touches it.

 You may experience a tightness that makes it difficult to move the area.
 You may also have some swelling.